avaneev/r8brain-free-src/README.md

 * [TensorVox](https://github.com/ZDisket/TensorVox)
 * [Curvessor](https://github.com/unevens/Curvessor)

-Please drop me a note at aleksey.vaneev@gmail.com and I will include a link to your software product to the list of users.
-This list is important at maintaining confidence in this library among the interested parties.
+Please send me a note via aleksey.vaneev@gmail.com and I will include a link to your software product to this list of users.
+This list is important in maintaining confidence in this library among the interested parties.
+The inclusion into this list is not mandatory.

 ## Other ##